 The prosecution in turn will be more likely to file charges because they know they are highly likely to secure a conviction-even if the case goes to trial.
 Their chances are not just very high because of the evidence likely to be compiled by the police, but also because prosecutors have the upper hand in any plea bargaining that occurs.
-The Supreme Court held in Bordenkircher v.
-Hayes (1978) that a prosecutor may carry out a threat made during plea negotiations to add additional, more serious charges if a defendant rejects an offer, and there are many possible additional charges and sentencing enhancements from which to choose at both the state (National Conference of State Legislatures, 2006) and federal levels (Myers, 2015).
-Therefore, it seems highly likely, if not almost certain, that a case referred by the police involving a sexual crime will end in a conviction of some sort, and prosecutors are unlikely to use their discretion to reduce any sexual offense charge to a nonsexual charge when the allegation is sexual in nature and the defendant already has a prior sexual offense conviction.
+The Supreme Court held in Bordenkircher v Hayes (1978) that a prosecutor may carry out a threat made during plea negotiations to add additional, more serious charges if a defendant rejects an offer, and there are many possible additional charges and sentencing enhancements from which to choose at both the state (National Conference of State Legislatures 2006) and federal level (Myers 2015).
+Therefore, it seems highly likely if not almost certain that a case referred by the police involving a sex crime will end in a conviction of some sort, and prosecutors are unlikely to use their discretion to reduce any sex offense charge to a nonsexual charge when the allegation is sexual in nature and when the defendant already has a prior sex offense conviction.

-Should the defendant decide to opt for a trial, evidentiary rules increase the prosecution's chance of winning, which of course influences the defendant's decision of whether to decline a plea offer and choose a trial.
+Should the defendant decide they want to go to trial, evidentiary rules increase the prosecution's chance of winning, which of course influences the defendant's decision of whether to opt for a trial.
 (We note that, conditional on a prosecutor pursuing charges, the defendant is very likely-well in excess of 90% in many jurisdictions-to plead guilty.)
-Under the Federal Rules of Evidence and most state analogs, prosecutors are allowed to introduce propensity evidence in sexual offense cases under the theory that individuals convicted of sexual crimes (especially those convicted of child molestation) are especially likely to reoffend (Lave & Orenstein, 2013).
+Under the Federal Rules of Evidence and most state analogs, prosecutors are allowed to introduce propensity evidence in sex offense cases under the theory that individuals convicted of sex crimes (especially those convicted of child molestation) are especially likely to reoffend (Lave and Orenstein 2013).
 There is virtually no time bar to evidence of prior sexual misconduct, and it can take the form of uncharged allegations, dismissed charges, convictions, and even acquittals.
 Such evidence is specifically designed to make it easier for the prosecution to prevail in an otherwise weak case.

-For all of these reasons, the range of values Scurich and John assume for $P_c$ is unreasonably low ( $P_c = 0.25$ , 0.50, and 0.75).
-Recall, we are assuming a reported sexual offense against an individual who has a record of committing sexual offenses in a world with great pressure on prosecutors to secure convictions, especially in these cases and especially against recidivists, and in a world of pervasive plea bargaining, expansive substantive criminal law, flexible evidentiary rules, and other procedures that make it particularly difficult for a defendant with a sexual offense record to prevail-even if wrongly accused.
-Even if we assume that Scurich and John's probabilistic model is otherwise valid, all three values they use for $P_c$ artificially inflate their hypothetical "actual" recidivism by a significant amount.
+For all of these reasons, the range of values Scurich and John assume for P_c are unreasonably low ($P_c = 0.25, 0.50$, and 0.75).
+Recall, we are assuming a reported sex offense against an individual who has a record of committing sex offenses in a world with great pressure on prosecutors to secure convictions, especially in these cases and especially against recidivists, and in a world of pervasive plea bargaining, expansive substantive criminal law, flexible evidentiary rules, and other procedures that make it particularly difficult for a defendant with a sex offense record to prevail-even if wrongly accused.
+Even if we assume that Scurich and John's probabilistic model is otherwise valid, all three values they use for P_c artificially inflate their hypothetical "actual" recidivism by a significant amount.

-8 ASSESSING THE MATHEMATICS BEHIND THE MODEL
+VIII.
+ASSESSING THE MATHEMATICS BEHIND THE MODEL